meistro57/Zodiom/README.md

 ## Roadmap

 - Add all remaining planets and major moons
-- Animated timeline for smooth time travel
+- Animated timeline for smooth time travel (completed)
 - Highlight celestial events such as eclipses and conjunctions
 - Optional VR/AR mode
 - Ability to save and share favorite scenes